diku-dk/futhark/docs/c-api.rst

 .. c:function:: void futhark_context_free(struct futhark_context *ctx)

    Free the context object.
 It must not be used again.
+You must call :c:func:`futhark_context_sync` before calling this function to ensure there are no outstanding asynchronous operations still running.
 The configuration must be freed separately with :c:func:`futhark_context_config_free`.

 .. c:function:: int futhark_context_sync(struct futhark_context *ctx)